guillaume-salle/SNA/README.md

 2.  **Datasets**:
     *   Implement your new dataset generation logic in `datasets.py`.
 This might involve creating a new `Dataset` or `IterableDataset` subclass.
     *   Update the `run_experiment` function in `run.py` to call your new data generation function based on parameters in the problem configuration.

----

-This README should provide a good starting point for users of your framework.
-Remember to replace placeholders like `<your-repo-url>` and especially advise users to change the hardcoded WandB entity.